hewison-chris/agora-cl-docs/website/docs/devtools/net-design.md

 **Transport**

 For network transport we must be able to support TCP connections (UDP not a requirement).
 We have to be able to manage inbound and outbound tcp connections.
 Although not a requirement for mainnet, for interoperability all clients will have to be able to support an IPv4 endpoint.
 Any listening endpoints must be publically communicable, so Circuit Relays, AutoNat, etc are not applicable.

-**Current Status in Prysm**
+**Current Status in Agora-cl**

 Currently we use IPv4 addresses as a default for inbound connections.
 For interoperability, we can have IPv6 addresses as a default while exposing one IPv4 endpoint as libp2p TCP transport supports listening on multiple addresses simultaneously.